 Data was also collected on other measles vaccination opportunities for children aged 6 months to 9 years in Béboto.
 Coverage for these opportunities was low, at 48% (95% CI: 8.3–57.8).
 The main reason provided by caretakers for non-vaccination was that the child was either too young or not yet born when a vaccination opportunity occurred in their village (n=187).
 There is no definitive information on exactly when the last mass measles vaccination campaign took place in Béboto district; the last national campaign took place in 2015, but there is data suggesting vaccination campaigns took place since then, in 2016 and 2017.
 If that’s the case, with 59.3% of children in this study aged five or older (i.e. able to be vaccinated in the last five years), we would hope to see a slightly higher vaccination coverage.
 This discrepancy is difficult to interpret, but two possibilities are that: 1) there is a lack of awareness about one or more vaccination campaigns that took place in Béboto; or 2) no vaccination campaign took place in recent years.
 More concrete data on previous vaccination campaigns in Béboto would be helpful in better understanding this result.

 Although 21.5% of children had a previous measles diagnosis (as reported by the caretaker), most of the respondents did not know (or left blank) the age the child fell ill.
 This makes it difficult to know whether the child fell ill during the recent outbreak or if this was an earlier illness, because measles is endemic in Chad and overall vaccination coverage before the MSF campaign was low.
-Without specific ages, it it difficult to ask additional questions.
+Without specific ages, it is difficult to ask additional questions.
 For example: did a recent measles diagnosis prompt caretakers to vaccinate the child when the MSF opportunity arose?
 One response in the survey data stated the parent or caretaker didn’t think the child needed to be vaccinated if they weren’t already sick.

 The MSF vaccination campaign played a vital role in providing Béboto district with sufficient coverage to protect children aged 6 months to 9 years from measles for the time being.
 Without it, coverage would not have been close to the 95% required to achieve herd immunity, and the population would have remained at risk.
 However, the lack of knowledge about routine vaccination (and potential unavailability of routine vaccination opportunities) as well as few or irregular supplementary immunisation activities, mean that as the population continues to grow in Béboto, the next generation of children will once again be at risk in the near future.